 As lines have blurred in viewing screens and audience appetites, so too have the lines blurred between the players in the production funding sector.

-In addition to larger players like Netflix and Hulu, other online and digital platforms, as well as global brands, are stepping up and pre-buying, commissioning or otherwise supporting original production, whether in the form of web series or full out feature films and TV series.
+In addition to larger players like Netflix and Hulu, other online and digital platforms, as well as global brands, are stepping up and pre-buying, commissioning, co-producing or otherwise supporting original production('Originals'), whether in the form of web series or full out feature films and TV series.

 At the same time, the formerly so-called traditional players, such as payTV and free TV channels, have started co-funding digital content.